bengfarrell/rgf-blog/content/fiction/wings-unseen.md

 _Wings Unseen is an enthralling female-driven fantasy debut.
 The world, magic system, and terrific characters – with two complex, multi-layered heroines along with the male protagonist – drew me in and kept me rapt.
 The romantic set-up goes sideways in a delightful way, satisfying me entirely.
 The characters truly grow and change over the course of their epic quest, including a heroine who begins in a dark place and rises above it.
 An initially unlikable heroine, Vesperi is deftly handled and won a place as my favorite character.
 Compelling, entertaining, and enlightening, Wings Unseen is a fantastic read!_

-For all my publishing updates on _Wings Unseen_, [click here](/category/wings-unseen/), including a round-up of my reading and book tour appearances to support the book.
-You can also get a great list of all the accolades Wings Unseen has received over at [its Meerkat Press page](http://meerkatpress.com/books/wings-unseen/).
+You can get a great list of all the accolades Wings Unseen has received over at [its Meerkat Press page](http://meerkatpress.com/books/wings-unseen/).